-We're here to help you create an engaged Community membership base that supports your goals.
-Check out our best practices for building, launching and maintaining a Community, below. 👇
+There are so many possibilities when building a Webex Events Community, and we want to help you create an engaged member base that supports your goals.
+This article provides best practices for building, launching, and maintaining a Community. 🌟

-Before you do anything else, it's important to define what your goals are for the Community.
-We recommend listing all internal stakeholders, along with the metrics each will use to judge the success of the Community.
-These could include increasing brand loyalty, producing user-generated content, gathering feedback, or reducing support costs, just to name a few.
+List all business stakeholders, along with the metrics each will use to measure success.
+Common goals include increasing brand loyalty, producing user-generated content, gathering feedback, and reducing support costs, to name a few.

 How often and what you should communicate will vary depending on your member base.
 Experiment to find out what resonates!

 First impressions matter, so don't welcome members into an empty space.
 Seeding content that garners interest from new members at the start is critical.
 You can always add more content later, and we highly recommend that you do!